AlexisChevalier/formal-data-structure-library/README.md

 The testing and validation process was made in two main steps:
 - The first one simply used the Dafny automated prover to assess the correctness of the implementation towards the mathematical specification
 - The second one was a simple test case used to assess the behavior of the implementation because even if the mathematical specification has been respected, it could be incorrect and not match the expectations of the system

+If you wish to have more informations about the project, please read the [final report](https://github.com/AlexisChevalier/formal-data-structure-library/blob/master/Papers/Final%20report.pdf) or at least the [short paper](https://github.com/AlexisChevalier/formal-data-structure-library/blob/master/Papers/Short%20paper.pdf) of my dissertation.

 ### Requirements